Huegoxaga/notes/cloud-services/aws.md

 - The access log is the custom log that can be used to store cutomized formatted log.
   - It support log with `CLF`, `JSON`, `CSV`, and `XML` format.
   - only the `$context` variable can be used to access requrest info.

+## Amplify

+- It is used for hosting frontend apps and backend services

+### Amplify Console

+- It can be used to host Web Apps using source code from online repo provider like GitHub
+- Whenever a change is pushed the app will be auto built and updated
+- Preview can be setup, so whenever a pull request is made, one can preview the changes in a browser
+- Each GitHub branch can connect to one server
+- The Domain management setting page can create and manage domain with SSL certificate

+### Amplify CLI

+- It can be use to host both frontend and backend apps
+- setup
+  1. run `sudo npm install -g @aws-amplify/cli` to install
+  2. run `amplify configure` to create new aws crendentials for amplify CLI
+  3. run `amplify init` from the root directory of the frontend app to create new amplify project
+- run `amplify hosting add` to host frontend web app, there are two options:
+  - hosting of static website using Amazon S3 and Amazon Cloudfront directly
+  - hosting with AWS Amplify Console, there are two more options:
+    - Continuous deployment - auto built and update when every a `git push` is made
+    - Manual deployment - run `amplify publish` to deploy app from local machine
+- run `amplify console` to open Amplify Console
+- run `amplify status` check the status of running services
+- run `amplify delete` delete all the environments of the project from the cloud and wipe out all the local files created by Amplify CLI
+- run `amplify help` to see more options

 ## Amazon Certificate Manager